 Additionally, studies that have pointed to positive health benefits in hydrogenated water are not particularly thorough.
-Some downsides include a small sample size, problematic study environment, and results that do not show a significant increase in health – if at all – compared to simply drinking regular water.
+Areas of concern include a small sample size, problematic study environment, and results that do not show hydrogen water significantly benefits health – if at all – compared to simply drinking regular water.

 There is also little to no guidance on how much hydrogenated water is necessary before the cited health benefits kick in.
 Is one bottle per day enough?
 How about one bottle per day for a week?

 If this weren’t enough to plant at least a small seed of doubt, it turns out, once a bottle of water is open, there’s an undefined, but small window of time before the hydrogen gas is depleted and you’re now drinking plain old water that should cost $2 less.
 Take note, slow drinkers.